 Dancing Naked in the Material World, 1979 - 1992

 Why did I decide to this project?
-Initially because I was doing a sequence assignment at Portfolio Center.
+Initially because I was doing a sequence assignment at Portfolio Center in Atlanta.
 I knew some bartenders who worked nearby at a strip club.
 I was a bartender too (trying to pay for school) At this point, influences from my sociology background kicked in.
 I asked if they could help me find a dancer who would allow me to photograph her stripping.
 I wanted to know why they do it, how they do it, and what makes them do it.?

 The break came when my teacher and mentor, Dennis Darling, (studied under Harry Callahan) asked me to take over a fluff piece for Atlanta Magazine about strip clubs (all here in Atlanta).
 The women were not warming up to him, as they all had been approached by too many men asking to photograph them.
 I was able to approach them as a woman interested in their stories, which I then later recorded through interviews.